The Beatles, Abbey Road, the Crossing & Studio

 What conspiracy theories did the Abbey Road album cover create?

-In 1966 a rumour began circulating that Paul McCartney was dead but to protect their fame, The Beatles had replaced Paul with an imposter.
-Supposedly guilty at this duplicity, conspiracy theorists believed that George Harrison, Ringo Starr and John Lennon placed clues in their album covers to tell the ‘truth’.
-For Abbey Road, a student called Fred LaBour came up with the theory that the Beatles walking across the zebra crossing represented a funeral procession.
+For Abbey Road, a student called Fred LaBour came up with the theory that The Beatles walking across the zebra crossing represented a funeral procession.
 John as the preacher, Ringo as the undertaker and George as the grave digger.
 Paul, being barefoot, was walking to his own funeral, said Fred.
 Another clue, he said, was Paul holding a cigarette in his right hand when he’s left handed, and the white Volkswagen’s LMW number plate standing for ‘Linda McCartney widowed’.
 The 281F part of the plate was said to signify that Paul would have been 28 if he was still alive.
 In truth, Paul was 27 in 1969.
-Having met Paul on numerous occasions during his Beatles London walking tours, this is one rumour that Richard regularly, and happily, is able to refute.
+Having met Paul many times — indeed several times on his Beatles’ London Walking Tours — Richard (affectionately known to his London Walks colleagues as ‘the sixth Beatle’) is better placed than just about anybody to set the record straight about ‘the funeral procession’ saga.
+Which he does — scotches it I mean, refutes it — regularly and happily.

 Has the Abbey Road crossing ever moved?